creme332/invento/README.md

 ## Usage

 ### API endpoints
-The API is deployed at https://invento-backend.onrender.com/.
+The API (production) is deployed at https://invento-backend.onrender.com/.

 | Endpoint                         | Meaning                                            |
 | -------------------------------- | -------------------------------------------------- |